 Listen to your body and soul—pay attention to the signs.
 You are not immune.

 Share your emotions and feelings with others.
 Don’t pretend that ‘everything is fine’ and try to mask your real feelings.
 You don’t need to ‘tough it out’ and it is certainly not weakness to care and feel these challenging, unsettling and often terrifying feelings.
 If you can open up yourself, then you allow room for others to support you.
 Even speaking up or sharing the situation is a starting point for reducing stress and anxiety.
 Since I’ve been doing this, I recognized that I’m not the only person who is facing such challenges.
 I can lead by example that opening up helps.
-Lastly, I’d like to thank my wife, Milissa for understanding, and Dave Young, for the support he provided.
+Lastly, I’d like to thank my wife and manager for the support they have provided.
 Additionally, I’d like to recognize every medical person I’ve encountered.
 They have reacted with compassion and heart-felt empathy.